nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

-Within the `/storage` folder, there also exists a `CsvManager` class that is a helper file to do file IO related operations when Import CSV or Export CSV is called.
-This file does not fit within the storage component diagram as it is simply meant to separate IO operations to a helper class within `/storage`.
+Within the `storage` package, there also exists a `CsvManager` class that is a helper that provides file IO related operations for working with CSV files.
+It is used in the Import CSV or Export CSV features.
+This class does not fit within the storage component diagram as it does not interact with any other classes, serving solely as a helper class.

 ### Common classes